What types of jobs and employers are there in property?

 Property firms specialise in one, a couple or all of these markets.
 Property professionals often specialise in one of these markets.

 Most property professionals work for property or surveying firms, but other organisations that deal with large amounts of real estate can also hire property professionals: these include retail chains, as well as infrastructure companies such as Network Rail.
 There are vacancies in the public sector, too, especially for planners and those surveyors who specialise in valuing land/property and working with business rates (taxes).
+There are also some jobs with house-building companies.

 There are two main types of jobs in property.